adamgotterer/manager-README/README.md

 ## Personal
 I'm very open about my life.
 I enjoy telling personal stories and talking about my experiences.
 Your personal life is yours and you should share as much or as little of it as you like.

-My wife Jessica and I have a son named Nate and a Cavapoo named Sgt Pepper (we call him Sarge).
+My wife Jessica and I have a son named Nate, a Cavapoo named Sgt Pepper (we call him Sarge), and another baby on the way due in Feb 2019.
 I love strategy board games, Settlers of Catan is my favorite.
 I enjoy eating and trying new foods.
 I've eaten a bunch of weird things I can tell you about if you're interested.
 I enjoy traveling.
 The last 3 big trips I took were to Thailand, London, and Italy.
 I've been snowboarding for almost 20 years.
 When I'm at my desk I'm usually listening to music.
 I like classic rock, 90's/2000's punk/ska/rock, jam bands, indie electronic, and modern rock.

  Some things you should know about me:

 - I try not to take life or myself too seriously.
 I like to joke and mess around.
 I try to make my presentations fun.
 Let's try to laugh, have a good time, and build something amazing together.

 - I try not to say "no" too often.
 I prefer "yes" or "yes, but not right now".
-Don't mistaken this for me over committing to things by saying "yes" to everything.
+Don't mistaken this for me over committing to things.

 - When I get excited or impassioned about a topic I'll start talking faster.
 Tell me to slow down if you can't understand me (my wife does!).